 Are BMG BullionFund, BMG Gold BullionFund and BMG Silver BullionFund fully invested at all times?

 What third-party confirmation is there that the bullion actually exists and is owned by BMG Funds?

-In addition, as part of the annual audit, the Funds auditor, RSM Canada LLP, physically counts the bars held on behalf of BMG Funds in the Custodian’s vault facilities, and confirms the bullion holdings in the annual financial statements.
+In addition, as part of the annual audit, the Fund Managers auditor, RSM Canada LLP, physically counts the bars held on behalf of BMG Funds in the Custodian’s vault facilities, and confirms the bullion holdings for the annual financial statements.

 *”Insured basis” refers to certain insurance covering the storage of the physical bullion with the BMG Funds’ Custodian, and does not refer to insurance related to a loss in market value of the underlying holdings.